Updated 12:30 p.m., Oct. 17, 2019 — Democrat Barry Grissom has dropped out and endorsed state Sen. Barbara Bollier.

-Other Democrats who have filed paperwork to run or explore the race:
+Other Democrats who have filed paperwork to run:

-Editor's note: This story will be updated as new people enter the race or, as in the case of Kansas Treasurer Jake LaTurner on Sept.
-4, drop out of the race.
+Editor's note: This story will be updated as new people enter the race, as in the case of Democrat Barbara Bollier on Oct.
+16, or drop out of the race.

 Stephen Koranda is Statehouse reporter for Kansas Public Radio and the Kansas News Service, a collaboration of KCUR, Kansas Public Radio, KMUW and High Plains Public Radio covering health, education and politics.
 Follow him on Twitter @kprkoranda or email skoranda (at) ku (dot) edu.